jtarchie/github-pullrequest-resource/README.md

 * `uri`: *Optional.* The URI to the github repo.
 By default, it assumes https://github.com/`repo`.

+* `base`: *Optional.* When set, will only pull PRs made against a specific branch.
+The default behaviour is any branch.

 * `base_url`: *Optional* The base URL for the Concourse deployment, used for linking to builds.
 On newer versions of Concourse ( >= v0.71.0) , the resource will automatically sets the URL.